-In the alternative, in further answer to the whole of the claim, in the event that the Agreement and the Group Member Agreements obliged it to ensure the availability of supply of new Holden vehicles (which is denied), it says:

-(a) at all material times it sourced new Holden vehicles for supply to dealers from other General Motors Company subsidiaries, pursuant to distribution agreements;
+- In the alternative, in further answer to the whole of the claim, in the event that the Agreement and the Group Member Agreements obliged it to ensure the availability of supply of new Holden vehicles (which is denied), it says: - (a) at all material times it sourced new Holden vehicles for supply to dealers from other General Motors Company subsidiaries, pursuant to distribution agreements;

 Distribution agreement between General Motors International Operations Pte.
-Ltd. and the defendant dated 2 September 2015, which was amended by addenda dated 2 September 2015 and 1 November 2017 and assigned by GMIO to General Motors Overseas Distribution LLC (GMOD) on 1 January 2020
+Ltd. and the defendant dated 2 September 2015, which was amended by addenda dated 2 September 2015 and 1 November 2017 and assigned by GMIO to General Motors Overseas Distribution LLC (GMOD) on 1 January 2020 at all material times the General Motors Company subsidiaries with whom it had (b)

-Distribution agreement between GMOD and the defendant dated 2 September 2015
+Distribution agreement between GMOD and the defendant dated 2 distribution agreements were its sole source of supply of new Holden vehicles;

+September 2015

-- (b) at all material times the General Motors Company subsidiaries with whom it had distribution agreements were its sole source of supply of new Holden vehicles; - (c) it refers to and repeats paragraphs 5(g) and 16 of the second third further amended statement of claim and paragraph 18 above; - in the circumstances it was prevented from complying with any obligation to supply new Holden vehicles by an event beyond its reasonable control; - (e) by reason of clause 26.9 of the Agreement (pleaded at paragraph 9(a)(iii) above) and the Group Member Agreements any obligation it had to supply new Holden vehicles was discharged.
+(c) it refers to and repeats paragraphs 5(g) and 16 of the second third further amended statement of claim and paragraphs 18 and 27(e) above;

+in the circumstances it was prevented from complying with any obligation to (d)

+supply new Holden vehicles by an event beyond its reasonable control;

+by reason of clause 26.9 of the Agreement (pleaded at paragraph 9(a)(iii) above) (e)

+and the Group Member Agreements any obligation it had to supply new Holden vehicles was discharged.

-Dated 7/03/2022 5 July 2022
+Dated 7/03/2022 5 July 2022 02 August 2023